jyablonski/go_praq/apuntes.md

 }
 ```

-## What I don't like
-- The forced CamelCase or MixedCaps as they call it
-- The naming convention of Test Files - if it doesn't start with `Test*` then `go test` won't capture it
-  - That said, this does allow for standardization of function names etc.
-- This type of syntax `numbers_divisble_by_3 := []int{}` with the `[]int{}` feels bad and apparently just `[]int` works fine ?
-- Print Statements are just all fucking weird.  there's `Print`, `Println`, `Errorf` like wtf ?  all we're doing is printing some output to stdout
-  - They each serve their own purpose but still
-- Doesn't have named parameters?  `d = Add(x=5, y=4)` ????????????????????
-- It will automatically change your code when you save your file to remove things like imports.  this seems nice but wtf
-- Why are dictionaries not a native data type ?
-- I don't like how they do documentation.  where is the docstring? why is there like 100 lines of comments amongst 5 lines of simple code, it's just more difficult to read anything when you're just context switching

 ``` go
 type Server struct {
 	// Addr optionally specifies the TCP address for the server to listen on,